ono-midori/ono-midori.github.io/techs/zguide.md

 zmsg_t  *mdwrk_recv    (mdwrk_t *self, zmsg_t *reply);
 ```

-It’s more or less symmetrical, but the worker dialog is a little different.
+It's more or less symmetrical, but the worker dialog is a little different.
 The first time a worker does a recv(), it passes a null reply.
 Thereafter, it passes the current reply, and gets a new request.

-The client and worker APIs were fairly simple to construct because they’re heavily based on the Paranoid Pirate code we already developed.
+The client and worker APIs were fairly simple to construct because they're heavily based on the Paranoid Pirate code we already developed.
 Here is the client API:

 ```c++
 //  mdcliapi class - Majordomo Protocol Client API